snoplus/smellie/README.md

 Scattering Module for the Embedded LED Light Injection Entity

 * File and function names are a work in progress
-* Please update this readme when altering or adding to the code
+* Please update this README when altering or adding to the code

 Contains:
 * fibreSwitch.py - contains the commands for controlling the fibre switch